gnugat/redaktilo/doc/03-reference.md

     public function getLineBreak();
     public function setLineBreak($lineBreak);

-    // Throws InvalidArgumentException if $lineNumber is not a positive integer lower than the length public function setCurrentLineNumber($lineNumber);
+    // Throws InvalidLineNumberException if $lineNumber is not a positive integer lower than the length public function setCurrentLineNumber($lineNumber);
     public function getCurrentLineNumber();

-    // Throws InvalidArgumentException if $lineNumber is not a positive integer lower than the length public function getLine($lineNumber = null);
+    // Throws InvalidLineNumberException if $lineNumber is not a positive integer lower than the length public function getLine($lineNumber = null);
     public function setLine($line, $lineNumber = null);
 }